MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
 After using [new Embedding SDK API](./embed-multiple-viz.md) to embed multiple visualizations in a client's webpage, you can manipulate the chapter-level filters, on-page selectors, and visualization as filter via new embedding SDK APIs available since 11.3.8.
 For chapter-level filters and on-page selectors, we currently only support attribute element list selectors.

-Suppose we already have the MstrEnvironment object and MstrDossier object:
+Let's say you already have MstrEnvironment and MstrDossier objects:

 ```js
 try {